Helions Bumpstead: The Village

-The main defining features of the village are the village post office, the village hall, the 3 Horseshoes Public House and St Andrew's Church; the village is in the Diocese of Chelmsford and shares its priest with St Mary's, Steeple Bumpstead.
+The main defining features of the village are the village post office, the village hall, the Three Horseshoes Public House and St Andrew's Church; the village is in the Diocese of Chelmsford and shares its priest with St Mary's, Steeple Bumpstead.
 There is also a Gospel Hall in the village.
 The church has a ring of 8 bells.

 The Three Horseshoes Public House was purchased by the community in March 2019 through a community share offer managed by the Helions Bumpstead Community Benefit Society.
-The pub underwent refurbishment and operated initially for the benefit of the community during the Covid 19 pandemic as a shop and then for Friday evening openings run by volunteers.
+The pub underwent refurbishment and operated initially for the benefit of the community during the COVID-19 pandemic as a shop and then for Friday evening openings run by volunteers.
 In December 2021 the pub reopened fully when the Community Benefit Society appointed professional tenants.

-The village hall has recently been undergoing refurbishment with money raised over the years from events and grants given to the village.
-The hall has had the interior stage removed to increase the space for functions; been given a new slate tile pitched roof; been repainted; and, more recently, had an extension to the storage area.
+Around 2022, the village hall was undergoing refurbishment with money raised over the years from events and grants given to the village.
+The hall gained a new slate-tile pitched roof, was repainted, and had an extension to the storage area; its interior stage was removed to increase the space for functions.

-Every year Helions Bumpstead has its own Summer Fête, including a Dog Show and evening party, and Christmas Bazaar.
+Every year Helions Bumpstead has its own Summer Fête, including a dog show and evening party, and Christmas Bazaar.
 A harvest supper is also organised annually to raise funds for the up-keep of St. Andrew's church.
 A farmers' market showcasing local produce was once held every third Saturday of the month in the village hall.
-The Helions Bumpstead Village Magazine is printed quarterly, compiled of news articles and pieces of writing by villagers.
+The Helions Bumpstead Village Magazine, comprising news articles and pieces of writing by villagers, is printed quarterly.
 It is subsidised by the sale of advertising space, which also adds to funds for the village hall.

-One of the most famous WW2 planes called the Mosquito was tested on the airfield near Castle Camps.
-Many of the hangars the planes were built in can still be seen today.